ployt0/server_monitor/README.md

 It then attempts to SSH in and run further tests.
 The results are recorded in the "results" subdirectory for each month and node type.

-Currently there are 2 node types: miner and ordinary node.
-Ordinary node assumes it will be serving http and records the return code and latency.
+Currently, there are 2 node types: miner and ordinary node.
+The Ordinary node type attempts HTTP requests and records the return code and latency.
 This may be an assumption too far.
-Miner node prefers instead to query `nvidia-smi` collecting power use, memory use, and temperatures.
+Miner node prefers instead to query `nvidia-smi` collecting: power use, memory use, and temperatures.

 HTTP endpoint checks can be disabled by inheriting and overriding.
 [`ChecksInterface`](checks_interface.py) is the lowest denominator and